Fund Points – Fidelity International Portfolio Fund

 Mr. Habermann increased exposure to U.S. equities during the second quarter, taking advantage of attractive valuations and gradually positioning the Fund for a rebound in the U.S. economy.

-Exposure to Japan increased from a slight underweight position at the end of the first quarter to a modest overweight position at the end of June.
+Exposure to Japan increased from a slightly underweight position at the end of the first quarter to a modest overweight position at the end of June.
 Fund exposure to European equities decreased gradually during the quarter, as the Fund made a modest increase in its U.S. equity exposure.

 The Fund ended the second quarter with overweight exposure to the U.S. equity market, relative to the benchmark index.
 The U.S. economy continues to show definite signs of slowing.
 After four years of unprecedented levels of corporate earnings growth, a number of large U.S. companies disappointed investors by missing earnings forecasts and trimming expectations for the first half of 2001.